Python Programming

 Machine learning and artificial intelligence

-Python is known for its simplicity and thus considered to be an ideal language for machine learning (ML) and artificial intelligence (AI) (Artificial Intelligence with Python, 2017).
+Python is known for its simplicity and thus considered to be an ideal language for machine learning (ML) and artificial intelligence (AI).
 The library, Pybrain, is especially rising for machine learning in Python.

 The Git Statistics of Python Libraries (2018)